4.27

 Review the principles and processes that guide the naming of municipalities and regional districts, and evolve practices to foster reconciliation in local processes.

-Ministry of Housing and Municipal Affairs
+Lead Ministry: Housing and Municipal Affairs

 Year started